Christmas Markets in Germany: 20 Best Markets to Visit

 1) Dresden

-Christmas markets Dresden
+Christmas markets in Dresden

-Christmas markets Dresden
+Christmas markets in Dresden

 2) Nuremberg